elastisys/kubeaware-cloudpool-proxy/README.md

     dep ensure

-Then run the `build.sh` script to build all binaries under `cmd/` and run all tests (`build.sh --help` for build options).
+Then run `build.sh` to build the binary and run all tests (`build.sh --help` for build options).

-Built binaries are placed under `bin`.
+The built binary is placed under `bin`.
 The main binary is `kubeaware-cloudpool-proxy`.

 Test coverage output is placed under `build/coverage/` and can be viewed as HTML
 via: